2024-25 Academic Catalog

 NREC 4313 Spatial Technologies in Natural Resources Management: 3 hours.

-(Prerequisite: FO 3015 or GR 2313 or consent of instructor).
+(Prerequisite: FO 3015 or GR 2313).
 Three hours lecture.
 Three hours laboratory.
 Fundamentals of scale, area, height, and stand volume determinations from aerial imagery; planimetric and topographic mapping; image interpretation; GPS and GIS; applications to natural resources.
 (Same as FO 4313)

 NREC 4353 Natural Resource Law: 3 hours.